History of Brazil

-Before the arrival of the Europeans, the lands that now constitute Brazil were occupied, fought over, and settled by diverse tribes for thousands of years.
+Before the arrival of the Europeans, the lands that now constitute Brazil were inhabited and settled by diverse tribes for thousands of years.
 The Portuguese landed in the so-called "New World" on April 22, 1500, commanded by Pedro Álvares Cabral, an explorer on his way to India under the sponsorship of the Kingdom of Portugal and the support of the Catholic Church.

 Between the 16th to the early 19th century, Brazil was created and expanded as a colony, kingdom, and an integral part of the Portuguese Empire.
 Brazil was briefly named "Land of the Holy Cross" by Portuguese explorers and crusaders before being named "Land of Brazil" by the Brazilian-Portuguese settlers and merchants dealing with brazilwood.
 The country expanded south along the coast and west along the Amazon River and other inland rivers from the original 15 hereditary captaincy colonies established on the northeast Atlantic coast east of the Tordesillas Line, an imaginary line in the form of a treaty signed in 1494 that divided the Portuguese domain to the east from the Spanish domain to the west.
 The country's borders were only finalized in the early 20th century, with most of the expansion occurring before the independence, resulting in the largest contiguous territory in the Americas.

 On September 7, 1822, prince regent Pedro declared Brazil's independence from Portugal and so the Kingdom of Brazil became the Empire of Brazil, in which he became its first emperor.
 In 1889, a military coup toppled the monarchy and the First Brazilian Republic was established, albeit with the first five years of the republic as a military dictatorship.
 Growing political instability within the republic brought its downfall in 1930, when a military coup headed by Getúlio Vargas overthrew the republic.
 From 1930 to 1945, Brazil was ruled by Vargas in an authoritarian dictatorship.
 Brazil participated in World War II on the side of the allies' during his rule.
 In 1945, Vargas' was deposed, and from 1945 to 1964, democracy was briefly restored in the Fourth Brazilian Republic.
-In 1964, with support from the United States, another military dictatorship was established through a military coup, and ruled until 1985, after which civilian governance and democracy was restored.
+In 1964, with support from the United States, another military dictatorship was established through a military coup.
+Under President Emílio Garrastazu Médici's tenure, from 1969 to 1974, Brazil experienced what has been called the "Brazilian Miracle".
+The regime ruled until 1985, after which civilian governance and democracy was restored.